jaerrib/maerstanas/rules/rules.md

 ## Thunder-stone rules

 - Players each have **one** thunder-stone (*Þunor-stán*), which may be placed on the board during their turn **instead of a regular stone**.
 - Thunder-stones are the exception to the four hinge limitation.
-This is because, when placed, a thunder-stone removes any and all stones orthognally adjacent to its position, whether they belong to the player or the opponent.
+This is because, when placed, a thunder-stone removes any and all stones orthogonally adjacent to its position, whether they belong to the player or the opponent.
 - Stones which have been removed from the board are returned to the respective players and do not count as captures or contribute to scoring in any way.
 - After placement, thunder-stones hinges and scoring are treated the same as normal stones.

+## Woden-stone rules

+- Players each have **one** Woden-stone (*wóden-stán*), which may be placed on the board during their turn **instead of a regular stone**.
+- Unlike standard and thunder-stones, which are placed on an open square, players use the Woden-stone to **replace** one of their opponent's stones already on the board.
+- Being able to swap out an opponent's stone can create unique scoring and blocking opportunities, so waiting to use the Woden-stone until later in the game may offer greater strategic advantage.
+- After placement, Woden-stones are scored the same as normal stones.

 # Scoring